PEESEgroup/US-AI-Server-Analysis/README.md

 ## Citation
 Please use the following citation when using the data, methods or results of this work:

-Xiao, T., You, F., AI Servers’ Energy, Water, and Climate Impact: Unveiling Net-zero Pathways in the U.S. by 2030.
+Xiao, T., Fuso-Nerini, F., Matthews, D., Tavoni, M., You, F., AI Servers’ Energy, Water, and Climate Impact: Unveiling Net-zero Pathways in the U.S. by 2030.
 Submitted to Nature Climate Change.